 The Company measures and recognizes compensation expense relating to share-based payments based on the fair value of the instruments issued.
 Stock-based compensation expense is recognized as a component of "Selling, general and administrative expenses" in the accompanying consolidated statements of operations as payroll costs of the employees receiving the awards are recorded in the same line item.
-In the years ended December 31, 2009 and 2008, \$2.6 million and \$1.3 million, respectively, of compensation cost and deferred tax benefits of approximately \$0.9 million and \$0.4 million, respectively, were recognized.
-At December 31, 2009, the Company had \$4.5 million of unrecognized compensation expense related to stock-based awards that will be recognized over a weighted-average period of approximately 2.3 years.
-At December 31, 2009, the Company had issued stock-based awards that are described below.
+Stock-based compensation expense related to the departure of the Company's former President and CEO in January 2010 was recognized as a component of "Restructuring and other related charges".
+In the years ended December 31, 2010, 2009 and 2008, \$3.1 million, \$2.6 million and \$1.3 million, respectively, of compensation cost and deferred tax benefits of approximately \$1.1 million, \$0.9 million and \$0.4 million, respectively, were recognized.
+Compensation expense for 2010 included \$0.6 million related to the former President and CEO's departure.
+Compensation expense recognized for the former President and CEO reflects the accelerated vesting of certain stock options and performance-based restricted stock units on January 9, 2010.
+Additional compensation cost of \$0.4 million was recognized for the accelerated vesting and extended exercise terms related to the departures of the Company's former Chief Financial Officer and General Counsel.
+At December 31, 2010, the Company had \$5.6 million of unrecognized compensation expense related to stock-based awards that will be recognized over a weighted-average period of approximately 2.0 years.
+The intrinsic value of awards exercised or converted was \$1.2 million and \$0.1 million in 2010 and 2009, respectively.
+There were no awards exercised or converted in 2008.
+At December 31, 2010, the Company had issued stock-based awards that are described below.